Chaffelson/whoville/README.rst

 Whoville
 ========
 Cloudy Hortonworks Platforms in under 60 minutes
-    A set of demos in a small Docker Image with Orchestration for AWS/GCP/Azure deployment from a simple Profile
+    A set of demos in a small Docker Image with Orchestration for AWS/GCP/Azure deployment from a simple Profile.
+This project is implemented directly in python rather than using a framework like Ansible because, when we started, the level of customisation and process wrangling for the new open source project integrations seemed easier in that manner.
+As the underlying platform matured the need for those invasive processes diminished and now this installation is much better executed in Ansible on a Terraform infrastructure, which is now the Cloudera standard.
+This repository and project is kept for historic purposes.

 Requirements
 ------------